SajiJohnMiranda/DoCoreAI/README.md

 + Creativity & structure – How well does it balance reasoning, precision, and creativity across different models?
 + Performance impact – Are there noticeable improvements in token efficiency and response relevance?

 #### 📢 Your feedback helps improve DoCoreAI!
-If you’ve tested it with Cohere, Groq, Mistral, or any other model, drop your findings in GitHub Discussions or open an Issue/PR with insights!
+If you’ve tested it with openai, Groq, Cohere, Mistral, or any other model, drop your findings in GitHub Discussions or open an Issue/PR with insights!
 ---
 ⭐ **Star the repo**: [Click here](https://github.com/SajiJohnMiranda/DoCoreAI/stargazers)
 👀 **Watch for updates**: [Click here](https://github.com/SajiJohnMiranda/DoCoreAI/subscription)